servo/libgstreamer_android_gen/README.md

 ```

 ## Known issues
 * [Android binaries have text relocations.
 Prevents usage on Android >= 5.0](https://gitlab.freedesktop.org/gstreamer/cerbero/issues/8).
 The current workaround involves removing the `openh264` plugin from the list of plugins for the x86 arch.
-The plugin list is located at `$GSTREAMER_ROOT_ANDROID/x86/share/gst-android/ndk-build/plugins.mk`
+The plugin list is located at `$GSTREAMER_ROOT_ANDROID/*/share/gst-android/ndk-build/plugins.mk`

+* [`nice` is missing from the plugins list in versions <= 1.14.4](https://github.com/servo/servo/pull/22780#discussion_r252767768).
+We need to manually add it to `$GSTREAMER_ROOT_ANDROID/*/share/gst-android/ndk-build/plugins.mk`